bigrom26/maglev-hardware/README.md

 # maglev-hardware
-Schematic and PCB for maglev projects
+KiCad schematic and PCB for maglev projects.
+See preview in `*.pdf` files.